Bioinformatics II (ST590C)

 Participation 30%

 Regarding homework: Several of the assignments will involve writing short computer programs.
 To receive credit for these, you must email the completed assignments to me before the due date.
-The email message must include (in separate parts): the computer code, any input files, the command used to compile the code on the unity system, the command used to run the program, and the output obtained when running the code on unity.
+The email message must include (in separate parts): the computer code, any input files, the command used to compile the code, the command used to run the program, and the output obtained.
 If you are unable to complete the assignment, email me the portion that you have been able to complete.
 I am not likely to check the code myself.
-I will compile it and run it.
+I am likely to attempt to compile and run your code using the terminal window of Mac OSX.
+If I have difficulty with compiling and/or running the code, I am likely to ask for your assistance.
 You are always welcome to talk with me about the assignments, except that I will refuse to help you debug code.